wisdom1457/attendancesapp/README.md

   - `ac_servicer`
   - `checker`
   - `admin`
-- Secure login using hashed passwords and PHP sessions.
+- Secure login using hashed passwords and PHP sessions plus self-service sign-up for non-admin roles.
 - Role-aware dashboard with contextual guidance for the next development phases.
 - Admin dashboard that surfaces hostel expenses and allows pricing each service category.
 - Minimal styling for a clean baseline user interface.